hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 **Policy sets** are groups of policies that can be enforced on [workspaces][].
 A policy set can be enforced on designated workspaces, or to all workspaces in the organization.

-After the plan stage of a Terraform run, Terraform Enterprise (TFE) checks every Sentinel policy that should be enforced on the run's workspace.
+After the plan stage of a Terraform run, Terraform Cloud checks every Sentinel policy that should be enforced on the run's workspace.
 This includes policies from global policy sets, and from any policy sets that are explicitly assigned to the workspace.

 Policy sets are managed at an organization level, and only [organization owners](../users-teams-organizations/teams.html#the-owners-team) can create, edit or delete them.